pySTEPS/cookiecutter-pysteps-plugin/{{cookiecutter.project_name}}/README.rst

 Documentation
 =============

-Here write a short description of the plugin, indicating the importers or postprocessors that it provides.
+Here write a short description of the plugin, indicating the importers, diagnostics etc. that it provides.

 Installation instructions
 =========================